Colemartindale/Log-Rhythms/README.md

 ## Technologies, Libraries and APIs

-Suave Sequences will be made using JavaScript, HTML and CSS.
+Log Rhythms will be made using JavaScript, HTML and CSS.
 CSS will be used to style everything while HTML will be used to structure the layout for the app.
 JavaScript will be used for the logical operations and functonality.

 I may be using the Tone.js library for BPM(beats per minute) functionality and sound generation.
 This depends on whether or not I can figure out how to include audio files of my own.